Charminar (2013 film): Casting

 Initially, actors Ganesh, Ajay Rao and Srinagar Kitty were considered to play the male lead in the film.
 Ajay and Kitty had worked in Chandru's previous films, but both backed out citing prior commitments.
 Though Ganesh was ready to act in the film, Chandru could not afford the remuneration Ganesh had asked.
 Finally Prem was approached for the role and he accepted the offer.
 Meghana Gaonkar was chosen to play the lead female role of Radha.

 Filming

 Completing two schedules of shooting, director R Chandru moved to Bidar, Bijapur, Sakleshpur and other locations for the songs, with three days of shoot held in USA.
 The opening song for protagonist was shot there.
 R Chandru disclosed that sets were erected for the film in the ancient places like Hemagiri and Srirangapatna.

 Soundtrack

-The audio release of the movie was held on 14 December 2012 at Green House Raj Milan.
-R Chandru invited more than twenty of his teachers and honoured each of them with a shawl, a memento, a garland and fruit basket.
-The chief guest was from Sri Adhichunchanagiri Math while his father, brothers, actor Prem, Meghana Gaonkar, Kumudha joined the felicitation.

-'Charminar' has music from newcomer Hari.
+Charminar has music from newcomer Hari.
 Lyricists Lokesh Krishna wrote 5 songs and Mahesh Jeeva has written one song.
-The tracks "Radhe Radhe" & "Nanna yedeya gode mele" received extraordinary appreciation and good reviews upon release.
+The tracks "Radhe Radhe" and "Nanna Yedeya" received appreciation and good reviews upon release.
 The album consists of seven tracks.